sammyfung/mtrtrain/README.md

 # mtrtrain
 Hong Kong MTR Train Live Schedule lists next train schedule of some MTR lines in a single page, so it can help users to predict their arrival time of a train according to the schedule.
+Real Time Data will be only retrived from data.gov.hk on the user device.

 It provides Chinese and English pages.